khalil-badal/2023-Spotify-Data-Analysis/README.md

 ```
 ![image](https://github.com/user-attachments/assets/a9b2ec4c-1573-4d7f-9b50-c32639f4f879)

-From the table above, we can conlude that the Month of January has the most releases, this could be because record labels prefer to release their predicted hit songs as a way to jumpstart a year.
+From the graph above, we can conlude that the Month of January has the most releases, this could be because record labels prefer to release their predicted hit songs as a way to jumpstart a year.

 ## Genre and Music Characteristics